 This made it difficult to filter through information.
 Knowing that there were saints who could bend the physical laws of nature opened up the pandora’s box of What if?
 What if 9/11?
 What if aliens?
 What if vaccines?
 What if Moon landing?
 What if chemtrails?
 What if ancient civilizations?
 What IF?
 I didn’t know who or what to believe anymore.
 It all seemed possible, and I had no leverage to know what to hold onto.
 I was falling down the rabbit hole and hoping for the best.

 I didn’t blindly believe everything that the Hare Krishnas told me.
 Some of what they said seemed to contradict my religious pluralism, and some of it seemed a little dogmatic.
 I wasn’t banking my life on urine as the eternal elixir, but I was willing to take a chance.

 This was a period of intense searching.
 I wanted to do anything I could to crawl closer to God, and if that meant drinking urine, well, it was at least a safer leap of faith than when Abraham walked up the mountain with his son…

 Although ultimately this period of searching served me well, this isn’t the only awkward story I have from it.
-(It wasn’t much after this, for instance, that I had diarrhea for a month straight from switching to a raw food diet…)
+(It wasn’t much after this, for instance, that a raw food diet gave me diarrhea for a month straight…)

 I was only able to take a sip before throwing the rest out.
 Urine is pungent, and trying to catch your pee midstream makes a mess.
 I stared down at the orange-abyss of my pee as I flushed it down the toilet, my dreams of enlightenment flushing down with it.